ahmadawais/awesome-random-stuff/readme.md

 - [GrowthList - Never Miss a Growth Opportunity](https://www.thegrowthlist.co/) - GrowthList is the go-to resource hub for tech-savvy marketers in fast-growing companies.
 Find hundred of Growth Hacks to boost your startup !
 - [Domainr](https://domainr.com/) - Fast, free, domain name search, short URLs, new gTLDs, whois
 - [Domain Name Search](https://domize.com/) - Domize is a domain name search engine that begins looking up the availability of a domain name as soon as you start typing it.
 Domize provides a secure and private environment to search for your next domain name.
+- [Content for Developers · Writy.io](https://writy.io/) - Content writing is hard.
+There are so many ways to go wrong.
+Learn from Maedah's decade of experience for writing content meant for Developers and technical audience.
+Make your content sound and look more authentic.
 ### November 30, 2020
 - [Maizzle - Framework for Rapid Email Prototyping](https://maizzle.com/) - Maizzle is a framework that helps you quickly build HTML emails with Tailwind CSS and advanced, email-specific post-processing.
 ### November 17, 2020